carmand03/rs_corpus_building/04_chinese_students_corpus_classifier/README.md

-# Chinese students corpus classifier, v4
+# Chinese students corpus classifier

 This version revises the codebook so that the `LESS_RELEVANT_STUDY_ABROAD_GENERAL` category includes: